Skip to content

 Battle of Glen Shiel

 The 1719 Battle of Glen Shiel was the last battle fought on British soil involving foreign troops — a Jacobite rising supported by Spanish soldiers that ended in decisive defeat.
-A cairn marks the site near Loch Shiel.
+The cairn that marks the site stands beside the A87 in Glen Shiel itself, opposite the spur where the Spanish detachment held the ridge.

 River Shiel